heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-get-started-with-inno-setup-scripts.md

 comments: true
 ---

 [Inno Setup](http://www.jrsoftware.org/isinfo.php) is the best freeware alternative, non-MSI and **script-driven** installation system software for creating Windows app installer that is easy-to-use, rich of features and [open source](https://github.com/jrsoftware/issrc).
 In this post you will find some of sample scripts I have been using to create my Windows app installer using Inno Setup Compiler.
-Inno Setup is completely free of charge even for commercial use.mediately get started.
+Inno Setup is completely free of charge even for commercial use.

 ### Getting started